-Conversation with Victor always started well, and usually began by talking about things in the world - business, politics and so on.
-But as soon as John disagreed with Victor on some matter, then the little put downs would begin, implications that John was a fool who knew nothing.
+Conversation with Victor always started well, with humour and joy, and usually began by talking about things in the world - business, politics and so on.
+But as soon as John disagreed with Victor on some matter, then the little put-downs began, the understated implications that John was a fool who knew nothing.

 John was already in a low place, and he sank lower after the incident at the restaurant.
-It triggered a very dark mood in him.
-He spoke of a powerful sense of bleakness, of overarching coldness and hate in the world.
-We explored why his uncle's attack might affect John so deeply.
-We looked at his experience with a similar step-father who also showed strong traits of vindictive narcissism, who had bullied him in the final years before he left home.
-John's grandfather had also been an abusive man, a narcissistic alcoholic, although John had experienced little of this directly beyond the man's coldness.
-But we were able to discern how the grandfather's abuse flowed into the broader family dynamics, which perhaps manifested at the restaurant.
+It triggered quite a depressed mood in him.
+He spoke of a sense of bleakness, of that old feeling of facing coldness and hate in the world.
+We explored why his uncle's attack might affect him so deeply.
+We looked at his experience with a similar step-father who also showed strong traits of vindictive narcissism, who had bullied him in the final years before he left home early.
+John's grandfather had also been a very narcissistic, an abusive alcoholic, and this had sent ripples throughout the family and its following generations.
+Indeed we were able to discern how the grandfather's abuse flowed into the broader family dynamics, which perhaps manifested at the restaurant.
 Victor had become like his father to some degree, no doubt through the damage of experiencing him as a child.
 But what hurt John most was his family's behaviour.
-It was a classic pattern: the bully is aggressive toward an individual and others, through fear - of harm to themselves, or of confrontation, or a lack of 'peace' - empathise with the bully (“Are you alright?”) and blame the victim (“Don’t make trouble."
-And, implicitly, "Yes, he attacks you, but you make it bad for the rest of us when you fight back.”).
+It was a classic pattern: the bully is aggressive toward an individual and others, through fear - of harm to themselves, or of confrontation, or a lack of 'peace' - empathise with the bully (“Are you alright?”) and blame the victim (“Don’t make trouble").
+It helped John immensely to clarify all of this.

-The main weapons of a narcissistic bully are the very qualities that we ought to prize in ourselves and others: our empathy, humility, and ability to play rather than take oneself too seriously.
-Narcissists take advantage by using our finer qualities against us.
-They are able to do so because such qualities make us open to others, which means they make us vulnerable.
+The main weapons that a narcissistic bully uses are our own qualities, those very ones that we ought to prize in ourselves and others: our empathy, humility, and ability to be playful rather than taking oneself too seriously.
+Narcissists are able to take advantage of our finer qualities and use them against us because such qualities make us open to others, which means they make us vulnerable.
 When John confronted his uncle he acted in ignorance of this fact.
-He confronted Victor in the hope of a reasonable, empathic acknowledgement by Victor of what he was doing.
-That is, John appealed to Victor's better side, which is a fine thing to do with most people.
-However this side did not exist in Victor in the way John assumed. ( If it did, then would Victor have behaved like a bully in the first place?)
-It was partly John's lack of insight about Victor's psychology which drove his despair, because in his imagination he invested his Uncle's perspective with too much weight, as though it was a reasonable point of view rather than merely an expression of insecure egotism.
+His action showed the assumption that Victor might listen with reason and empathy, and acknowledge what he did wrong.
+But this side did not exist in Victor in the way John assumed.
+If it did, then Victor would not have behaved like a bully in the first place.
+It was partly John's lack of insight into Victor's psychology which drove his despair, because in his imagination he invested his Uncle's perspective with too much weight, as though it was a reasonable point of view rather than merely an expression of insecure egotism.
 I always tell people that when dealing with a narcissist who affects you in this way, you have to see them primarily in terms of their psychology.
 You have to psychologise them.
-To not do so is to be drawn into one of the main tricks of a narcissist: for we want to be reasonable, humble, to take the other's view on board - to act according to the principles of justice and decency - but the narcissist does not play by these rules.
-They often become skilled at convincing the other that the fault lies with them.
-And so the other internalises the narcissist's perspective about themselves.
-The poison has been self-ingested by the victim.
+To not do so is to be drawn into one of the main tricks of a narcissist: for we want to be reasonable, humble, to consider the other's view - to act according to the principles of justice and decency - but the narcissist does not play by these rules.
+They use those values of ours to convince us that the fault lies with us.
+This is why arguments with narcissists can become so confusing.
+They are masters of gaslighting.

 I encouraged John to take a second look at things.
-We explored what might have motivated his family's behaviour in terms of those deeper patterns of abuse and avoidance.
+We explored what might have motivated his family's behaviour in terms of those old patterns of abuse and avoidance.
 Although he had always possessed a sense of standing up for the victim, when we attended to these patterns John saw that he was also given in his own way to placating and keeping the peace.
 He was not much different to his brother and father.
-Indeed it was their qualities, which John admired in them and valued in himself - their empathy, humility and desire to include everybody - which provided the conditions for Victor's behaviour.
-Through his being passive all these years in the face of insults, John now felt that he more than anybody else had excused and colluded with Victor's behaviour toward him.
+Indeed it was their qualities, which John admired in them and valued in himself - their empathy, humility, and desire to include everybody - which provided the conditions for Victor's behaviour.
+Through his being passive all these years in the face of the insults, John saw that he had also excused and colluded with Victor's behaviour toward him.
 This insight transformed his feelings toward his family from hurt and anger to understanding: he was not alone, instead he was loved by flawed people.
 Loved and let down.
-As he had let himself down and perhaps let others down.
+As he had let himself down.
 John had been blaming others for something which he had failed to do for himself.
 His despair lessened and his sense of how to handle Victor future improved.

-The typical cause of a narcissistic wound involves either 1) being treated by their parents (or care-givers) as defective (as only valuable when succeeding in something which the parent values) or 2) being neglected, even benignly, or abused in childhood by their parent.
-From out of these developmental conditions the narcissist feels an absolute sense of unworthiness, of being fundamentally unlovable.
+The typical cause of a narcissm involves either 1) being treated by their parents (or care-givers) as defective (as only valuable when succeeding in something which the parent values) or 2) being neglected (even beignly) or abused in childhood by their parent.
+From out of these conditions the narcissist develops a sense of worthlessness, of being fundamentally unlovable.
 They suppress this feeling, however, hiding from it through instinctive psychological tricks.
-They cannot recognise their own wound, and so will never heal from it.
-Given all this, we can understand why adult narcissists boast so continuously and outrageously, and engage in competitive or deprecating behaviours: they do so in order to feel more valued and so valuable.
-They do so in response to a wound, a retardation, which they will not recognise.
+So they themselves cannot recognise their own wound, which means they will never heal from it.
+Given all this, we can understand why adult narcissists boast so continuously and outrageously, and engage in competitive or deprecating behaviours: they do so in order to feel more valuable.
+They are driven.

-Narcissists are suffering from a deprivation of love at an earlier time.
-Their excessive rage reflects the fragility of their sense of worth.
-And because, as with the first two modes above, their narcissistic personality is essentially one big defense mechanism, an evasion of their fundamental wound or void, therefore they have little to no insight into their own nature.
-They feel nothing for others because they are so focused on their own needs, which mask their deep wound.
+Narcissists lack real empathy because they are so focused on their own needs, which mask their deep wound.
 The existence of others is perceived only in terms of how it serves or threatens their need for validation.
-To return to our example at the restaurant, John was never going to be genuinely heard by, or get true acknowledgement from, Victor, and on the contrary Victor genuinely believed that he was the one who was wronged.
-For Victor was a six year old in a fifty year old's body, raging at an emotional hole which, like a young child, without question he expected those around him to meet.
+To return to our example at the restaurant, John was never going to be genuinely heard by, or get true acknowledgement from, Victor, and on the contrary Victor genuinely believed that he was the one who was wronged!
+For Victor was a six year old in a fifty year old's body, raging at an emotional need which, like a young child, and without self-awareness, he expected those around him to meet.

-When I explained these things to John and he understood how it was that his uncle might have come to behave as he did - through wounds which Victor suffered as a child from his abusive father - then John was able to develop compassion for Victor.
-John's new form of compassion was very different from his old one, by which John and his family excused and colluded with Victor's behaviour.
-Embedded in that former, less-insightful compassion was the blinkered belief that everybody else felt the same way as he, walked through the same emotional world as he.
-So the perspective which John developed through our discussions amounted to a more genuine form of cmpassion than his old perspective, because it attended to real differences in the other rather than assuming his inner world was the same as John's healthy one.
-This also enabled John to see through those aspects of human behaviour which had led to him into cynicism and so despair, such that he could reconnect with his better perspective on human nature and life.
+When I explained these things to John and he understood how it was that his uncle might have come to behave as he did - through wounds which Victor suffered as a child from his abusive father - and John was able to develop compassion for Victor.
+John's new form of compassion was very different, however, from his old one by which John and his family excused and colluded with Victor's behaviour.
+Embedded in that former, less-insightful compassion was the blinkered belief that everybody else felt the same way as John, walked through the same emotional world as he.
+So the perspective which John developed through our discussions amounted to a more genuine form of compassion than his old perspective, because it looked to the real differences within Victor rather than assuming his inner world was the same as John's healthy one.
+This also enabled John to put his cynicism and despair into context, to reconnect with his better perspective on human nature.

 Most narcissists suffered an absence or abuse from the people who mattered most during their childhood.
 This is tragic, and ought to arouse compassion.
-But embedded in wise compassion for them is a recognition that the obnoxious and sometimes abusive things narcissists do cannot be excused.
+But embedded in wise compassion for them is a recognition that the obnoxious and sometimes abusive things they do cannot be excused.
 A wise compassion understands the psychological wound, but enforces boundaries on behaviour.
 It protects the self and holds the other to account for their actions.
-It also accepts feeling powerful emotions such as hate toward an abusive narcissist without reacting to that anger with harmful guilt - true compassion encompasses not only the other, but oneself too!
-The narcissist wants to pass their void on to others, but we must refuse to swallow their poison.
-Perhaps then they might be face themselves, if that is possible, and we would have done them a disservice had we saved them the suffering the consequences of their actions, and so from the suffering which led to them to becoming better people.
+It also accepts the powerful emotions that come, such as hatred toward an abusive narcissist, without reacting with harmful guilt - true compassion encompasses not only the other, but oneself too!
+The narcissist wants to pass their wound on to others, but we must refuse to swallow their poison.

-The danger when dealing with narcissists is that we get drawn into their world of hurt, resentment, fear and isolation.
+The danger when dealing with narcissists is that we get drawn into their world of hurt, resentment, fear, and isolation.
 Through his despair John had begun to create a world that looked like the narcissist's: cold, bleak, resentful.
 During an early session he expressed a desire to understand his uncle's psychology so that he could “push his buttons” and so take revenge on him.
-We explored the cost of engaging in such action and John felt that this focus might bring more bleakness and coldness into his life, and that the best path was the higher path.
+We explored the cost of engaging in such action and John felt that this might bring more bleakness and coldness into his life, and that the best path was the higher path.
 I was reminded of the words of the ancient philosopher Socrates: It is better to suffer evil than to do it.
 These are challenging words, but they are true.
 Be the better person, in a strong and wise way, and that will lead you forward and out of the narcissist's grip.